FARAD Home Page: www.farad.org

 What products are affected?

-The following products will need to transition to VFD prior to the regulations going into effect on January 1st, 2017.
+The following products transitioned to VFD prior to the regulations going into effect on January 1st, 2017.
 A more detailed list may be found on FDA's website.

 What products are not affected?